hermann-p/pressspan/README.md

 java -jar path/to/pressspan-xxx-standalone.jar -i (input file name) [options]
 ```

+An input file is mandatory.
+It is advised to give at least one of *-c*, *-m*, else reassembly is pointless.

-An input file needs to be given.
-Possible options are:
+Possible further options are:

 ## Basic options